Framstag/libosmscout/webpage/content/documentation/typedef.md

 IGNORESEALAND
 : Ignore this type for calculation of land masses (because objects of this type can occur on sea, too, and thus have no distinguishing character).

+LANES[bidirectional oneway]
+: Default value for the number of lanes, if the way is either bidirectional or oneway.
+Default value will be overwritten during parsing of concrete ways by the actual values.

+GROUP
+: Allows to tag a type with one or multiple group names.
+Later on in the stylesheet you can the group name as a filter criteria to e.g. assign similar style to all types in the same group.

+DESC
+: Allows to give types localized names for e.g. listing them in a localized UI.